aiven/aiven-docs/docs/platform/howto/saml/add-azure-idp.md

 If you still have login issues, you can use the [SAML Tracer browser extension](https://addons.mozilla.org/firefox/addon/saml-tracer/) to check the process step by step.
-If this doesn\'t work, get in touch with our support team at [support@aiven.io](mailto:support@aiven.io).
+If this doesn't work, get in touch with our support team at [support@aiven.io](mailto:support@aiven.io).